ConceptaNjolima/MyTNTResources/Week 1/Intro to web apps.md

 3. How HTML, CSS, and JavaScript come together:
      * W3Schools describe it well:
-         * HTML - the language for building webpages
+         * Hyper Text Markup Language (HTML) - the language for building webpages
-         * CSS - the language for styling webpages
+         * Cascading Style Sheets (CSS) - the language for styling webpages
          * JavaSCript - the language for programming web pages
+    * Draw or display diagram of the languages working together

-4. Navigating w3schools.com
+4. Demo w3schools.com
      * References - summarize what the languages do
      * Tutorials - learning paths
      * Examples - sample code for more complex properties, features, and functions

+### EXPLORE - SPECIFIC ACTIVITIES ON W3SCHOOLs and SUCH
+TODO

+### ELABORATE
+TODO - bring it back together

+### EVALUATE
+TODO - CLOSING ACTIVITY

 ## Stretch
 [Links and other projects for further learning and exploration]